tale-toul/OCP4AzureIPI/README.md

 * **Access to non secure applications**.- Any application route using the _http_ protocol is accessible from the internet through the Application Gateway if a wildcard DNS entry is defined in the public DNS zone, if specific DNS records are created for every application, when the route hostname can be resolved, so the application will be accessible.

     For example if the wildcard DNS domain is valid for the domain _\*.apps.jupiter.example.com_, the cluster web console can be accessed at _https://console-openshift-console.apps.jupiter.example.com_
-* **Access to secure applications**.- To enable access to an application route that uses the _https_ protocol, its hostname and external DNS domain must be included in the variable __ssl_listener_hostnames__.
-Each entry in this map contains the short hostname as the key and the external domain as de value, for example to access an application whose URL is __https://examplessl-dragon.tale.net__, the entry __"examplessl-dragon" = "tale.net"__ should be added to the map.
-Some points are worth highlighting here:
+* **Access to secure applications**.- To enable access to an application route that uses the _https_ protocol, its external FQDN hostname be included in the list variable __ssl_listener_hostnames__.
+Some points to highlighting here:

   * The external domain doesn't need to match the internal one, but the short hostname must.
-In the example, the name __examplessl-dragon.tale.net__ translate to the internal name __examplessl-dragon.apps.jupiter.example.com__.
+For example, the name __examplessl-dragon.tale.net__ translate to the internal name __examplessl-dragon.apps.jupiter.example.com__.
 The domain are different _tale.net_ vs _apps.jupiter.example.com_, but the short hostnames match _examplessl-dragon_

+  * An application running in the Openshift cluster can be accessed with different external domain names.
+An example of this is shown here, the two entries point to the same application but use different external domains:

+        "webfront.apps.boxhill.bonya.net",
+        "webfront.tale.net",

-  * The external certificate should be valid for the route URL.-  The external certificate included in the file __apps-cert.pfx__ should be valid for the name used in the route URL, the most common setup is to use a wildcard certificate for the domain.
+  * The external certificate used by the Application Gateway to encrypt client connections included in the file __apps-cert.pfx__ should be valid for the name used in the external URL, the most common setup is to use a wildcard certificate for the domain.
 If the certificate is not valid for the hostname in the URL the application can still be accessed but a the browser will show a warning message about invalid certificate.

-  * The first element in each map entry must be unique.- The first element in each map entry is the key to search the value, which is the second entry, so it must be unique.
-This means that two routes cannot share the host short name even if the domains are different.

 To be able to connect to these URLs and to the cluster in general, the DNS configuration in the client must be able to resolve the names _api.jupiter.example.com_ and any hostname associated with an application route in the domain _\*.apps.jupiter.example.com_.